What is Universal Credit?

 There are some people who will still claim Housing Benefit if they need help with their rent.
 Those groups are listed below.

-If you are a couple and only one of you is pensionable age, you can choose to claim either Housing Benefit as a pensioner couple, or Universal Credit as working age couple.
-From 15 May 2019 you will only be able to claim Universal Credit if one of you is working age and your partner reaches pensionable age, unless you are entitled to a severe disability premium or are in one of the groups mentioned below.
+If you are single and of pension age, or a couple and both of you are pension age, you can claim Housing Benefit.
+For couples were one of you is working age and your partner reaches pensionable age, you can only claim Universal Credit unless you are in one of the groups mentioned below.

 People living in Specified Accommodation